huri000/QuickLayout/README.md

 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat
 )](http://mit-license.org)

-QuickLayout contains a simple extension of UIView (UIView+QuickLayout), that abstracts and simplifies the usage of Auto Layout.
+Harness the power of QuickLayout to align your interface programmatically, without using the Interface Builder.
+QuickLayout offers you a simple and easy way to assign and manage constraints via code.

 ## Example
+The example project (xib/storyboard free) demonstrates the power of pragrammatic constraints with QuickLayout using several use cases.
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-Swift4.0 and iOS 9.0 (At least).
+Swift 4.0 and iOS 9.0 (or higher).

-## Contributing
-Forks, patches and other feedback are welcome.

-## Installation

-## Usage
+## Usage of `UIView+QuickLayout`

-Simple example:
+Simple use-case:

     // Inside your ViewController Create UIView and add it to view hierarchy let simpleView = UIView()